Peter Hill – Founder

 Since 1980, David has been a member of Life Church, Chelmsford, Essex (Elim Pentecostal).
 Until 2011, David was a police constable of thirty years and a former Essex Branch Leader of the Christian Police Association.
 2007 – 2015: Involved in Christian Healing ministry in his City, including co-leader of Healing on the Streets.

 2014: Called by God to start a interdenominational Prayer movement in his City, Chelmsford 24-7 Prayer.
 David met Peter Hill in 2016 and has since partnered with him in the formation of CTNTP.
+May 2018: Chair of Christians Together in Chelmsford (CTiC).
 David is married to Julie and has three adult children.

 Suzanne is an experienced prayer leader, pastor and teacher, and carries a prophetic vision for this season.
 She has run both city and county prayer initiatives, and is the founder and author of Passion for the Nation.